Super-injunctions in English law: Terminology and application

 Super-injunctions are also applied in Northern Ireland.
-In January 2020, it was reported that seven super-injunctions were in effect.
+In January 2020, it was reported that seven super-injunctions were in effect in Northern Ireland.

 Cases

 Due to their very nature it is not possible to say exactly how many super-injunctions exist or have been issued.
 The Neuberger Committee that examined super-injunctions stated:

 "at present, there are records of only a limited number of cases; specific records are not at present kept in respect of such matters".
 The Neuberger Committee report does not specify how many have been granted in the past but does state that only two super-injunctions had been granted since the John Terry case: Ntuli v Donald [2010] EWCA Civ 1276) and DFT v TFD [2010] EWHC 2335 (QB).
-The Daily Telegraph have reported that 12 super-injunctions exist.
+The Daily Telegraph reported in 2011 that 12 super-injunctions existed.
 Below are known super-injunctions that have become public:

 Several cases have been inaccurately described as super-injunctions in the media.
 These include: